tjhubz/PittBOT/README.md

 # PittBOT

-**This is the bot that will be used for all official Pitt Discord guilds.**
+**This is the bot that will be used for all official Pitt ResLife Discord guilds.**

 https://www.maskup.pitt.edu/residence-life/